cxueli5/hangmangame17/README.md

 This project is done for TikTok Youth Camp 2022 by group 17

 ## Important update (4/12/2022)
-As there is some issues with Heroku 22 deployment, here is a demo video: https://youtu.be/FkEoiOE0eqQ
+As there is some issues with Heroku 22 deployment due to budget issues, here is a demo video: https://youtu.be/FkEoiOE0eqQ

 ## Getting Started